pug-php/pug-symfony/README.md

 ```shell
 composer require pug-php/pug-symfony
 ```
-When your are asked to install automatically needed settings, enter yes.
+When you are asked to install automatically needed settings, enter yes.

 It for any reason, you do not can or want to use it, you will have to add to your **config/bundles.php** file: